TL;DR: Your Supabase app may be leaking data right now. RLS is the fix. Most AI tools skip it. Here is how to check — and how to close the gap fast.

 Apply this to every table with a user_id column.
 Tables with no user data — lookup tables, public configs — can keep RLS off.
 But any table touched by user actions needs this.

-What Vibe-Coded Platforms Leave Open
+What Vibe-Coded Platforms Leave Open?

 Lovable — builds Supabase fast.
 RLS is rarely in the first scaffold.
 See our Lovable Audit for the gaps it leaves.